The Right Way to Personalize Content for Your Brand in 2020

 When you’re separating consumers into demographics based on their personal information, it creates a tendency to treat people like numbers, as noted in the linked Forbes article.
 It’s no surprise that almost no one is going to respond well to this approach.
 The reason for that is probably self-explanatory.

-When your brand addresses a potential customer, you want to speak to them as if they are the only one in the audience.
+When your brand addresses a potential customer, you want to speak to them as if they are the only ones in the audience.
 This may seem like a daunting task, considering some of the inherent obstacles that accompany making social media a more personal experience.
-Center your messaging around dialogue that speaks to people like they’re individuals, opening the door to build authentic relationships with your audience.
+Center your messaging around dialogue that speaks to people like they’re individuals, opening the door to building authentic relationships with your audience.

 Adjust your messaging in real-time

 We spoke on many ideas in this article, particularly finding the ‘sweet spot’ when it comes to personalizing your content.
 It can be frustrating at times trying to pinpoint the personalization sweet spot for your brand, but we hope this guide can serve as a foundation for your efforts.
-For those still feeling lost with where to start with their brand’s personalization, Viral Nation is an award-winning influencer talent agency that serves as a one-stop shop for all things digital marketing.
+For those still feeling lost with where to start with their brand’s personalization, Viral Nation is an award-winning influencer talent agency that serves as a one-stop-shop for all things digital marketing.
 Reach out to us about creating a strategy around your brand personalization efforts.